-If a specific domain in your GroupWise system contains many GroupWise Remote users, or if users on a specific domain generate many messages that must be sent through an Async Gateway, you could install the gateway, or gateways, in that domain.
+If a specific domain in your GroupWise system contains many GroupWise Windows client users that work in Remote mode, or if users on a specific domain generate many messages that must be sent through an Async Gateway, you could install the gateway, or gateways, in that domain.
 This minimizes delivery time for those users.